 Vincamp 2018: A memorable Summer Camp in Australia

 30 most outstanding students at the VinCamp 2018 competition attended the Presentation and International Young Leaders Summer Camp in Sydney, Australia.
 The students had 10 memorable days to visit many famous, iconic landmarks, and take part in meaningful social activities.
-This is a yearly program organized by Vinschool education system.
+This is an annual program organized by the Vinschool education system.
 This year’s theme is “Leading change – sharing love”.
 The students joined in many humanitarian projects, reaching out to the local community.

 The Sydney Opera House was the most-awaited destination throughout the trip.
 Standing in front of the symbol of Australia, Nguyen Cong Duy Anh, a participant at VinCamp 2018 said: “I’m happy because my much-awaited dream has come true”.

-The students did not pass up the chance to see such animals as kangaroos, koalas… some of which they had only seen on screen.
-The outing to the Taronga zoo helped students to be more in tune with nature and realized the need and their share in helping to protect the environment for animals.
+The students did not pass up the chance to see animals such as kangaroos, koalas… some of which they had only seen on screen.
+The outing to the Taronga zoo helped students to be more in tune with nature and realized the need and their part in helping to protect the environment for animals.

 Macquarie University was where students took classes in presentation and leadership.
 The 60-year-old institution boasting the most beautiful library in Australia has helped generate increased passion for learning in students.